-The zygomorphic flowers are arranged solitarily in leaf axils.
+The complete, perfect, zygomorphic flowers are arranged solitarily in leaf axils.
 The calyx has 5 greenish sepals that are slightly fused at their base.
-The corolla has 5 fused purplish-pink petals in 2 sets (2 upper petals and 3 lower petals).
+The corolla has 5 fused purplish pink petals in 2 sets (2 upper petals and 3 lower petals).
 There are 2 stamens and 2 staminodia fused to the mouth of the corolla tube.
-The ovary is superior forming a capsule at maturity.
+The superior ovary has 2 locules and numerous ovules.
+The fruit is a capsule at maturity.

 Habitat: Oplonia spinosa grows in Dry Broadleaf Evergreen Formations-Forest/Woodland/Shrublands (coppice).

-Distribution in Bahamas/Globally: Oplonia spinosa occurs on all island groupings within the Bahamian Archipelago as well as portions of the Greater Antilles.
+Distribution: Oplonia spinosa occurs on all island groupings within the Lucayan Archipelago as well as the Greater Antilles.

-Medicinal/Cultural/Economic usage: Oplonia spinosa has no known medicinal use in the Bahamas.
+Medicinal/Cultural/Economic usage: Oplonia spinosa is not known to be used medicinally in the Lucayan Archipelago.